(1970s-1980s) TV commercial

 , Sidney Howard

-(1965) Appeared as Ben Cartwright at the beginning of the industrial film, "Impact '66", produced to introduce new Chevrolet products to car dealers.
+(1959) character Ben Cartwright at the beginning of the industrial film, "Impact '66", produced to introduce new Chevrolet products to car dealers.

 |You may report errors and omissions on this page to the IMDb database managers.
 They will be examined and if approved will be included in a future update.
 Clicking the 'Edit page' button will take you through a step-by-step process.|